JuliaIBPM/ViscousFlow.jl/docs/src/manual/fields.md

 ```
 ![](regw.svg)

-For a given regularization operator, $H$, the interpolation operator, $E$, is
+For a given regularization operator, $H$, there is a companion interpolation operator,
-the transpose of this, $H^T$.
+$E$.
 In `whirl`, this interpolation is also carried out
 with the same constructed operator, but with the arguments reversed: the grid field
 data are the source and the immersed points are the target.
 Note that interpolation
-is always a volumetric operation and the weighting is automatically built in,
+is always a volumetric operation, so the weights assigned during the construction
-so there is no third argument.
+of the operator are not used in interpolation.
 Let's interpolate our regularized field back onto the immersed points.

 ```@repl regularize
 f2 = VectorData(X);